Last updated on January 3rd, 2022 at 03:19 pm

-In the supermarket there are many fruits and vegetables, which are produced by both conventional or organic growing methods.
+In the supermarket, there are many fruits and vegetables grown using either conventional or organic methods.

-Conventionally grown fruits and vegetables are generally cheaper so it might appeal to consumers.
+Conventionally grown produce are generally cheaper than organic options so it is more appealing to consumers.

-I have included here a list1 published by the Environmental Working Group (EWG) a non-profit research organisation, which serves to educate consumers in selecting the correct options and spending right on the fruits and vegetables available in the market.
+Below is a list published by the Environmental Working Group (EWG), which is a non-profit research organisation, seeking to educate consumers in the correct selection and spending on produce by compiling two lists updated annually: Dirty Dozen™ and Clean Fifteen™.

-This is because based on tests conducted by the U.S. Department of Agriculture and the Food and Drug Administration have shown that conventionally grown options for these produce contain consistently high levels of pesticides therefore when purchasing these produce it will be safer and more healthier if organic versions are purchased.
+For produce in the Dirty Dozen™ list, the organic options should be selected.
+Test results from U.S. Department of Agriculture and the Food and Drug Administration (FDA) have shown that conventionally grown options for these produce contain consistently high levels of pesticides.
+Hence, it will be safer and healthier if organically grown options are selected.

 List of produce in the Dirty Dozen™ includes: